wholesomecode/wholesome-footnotes/readme.txt

 == Welcome Developer ==

+*Please Note:* This plugin is *WORK IN PROGRESS*.
+Feel free to have a look around, it might do something, but at the moment it won't do it well.

 Thank you for descovering my plugin.
 I hope that you find it usful, either as a standalone plugin for your WordPress website, or as parts for something amazing that you are working on.